Theo Epstein

-Theo Nathaniel Epstein (born December 29, 1973) is an American Major League Baseball executive, who currently works for MLB as a consultant.
-He was the vice president and general manager for the Boston Red Sox and then the president of baseball operations for the Chicago Cubs.
-He worked for each team for nine seasons.
+Theo Nathaniel Epstein (born December 29, 1973) is an American former Major League Baseball (MLB) executive who currently serves as a senior advisor and part-owner of Fenway Sports Group, which owns the Boston Red Sox of MLB and Liverpool F.C. of the English Premier League, among other properties.

-While working for both teams, Epstein became notable for helping to end two of the longest World Series droughts in the history of Major League Baseball.
-In 2004, the Red Sox won their first World Series championship in 86 years; in 2016, the Cubs won their first World Series championship in 108 years.
+In his executive career, Epstein helped to end two of the longest World Series droughts in MLB history.
+In 2004, when he was vice president and general manager for the Red Sox, the team won their first World Series championship in 86 years.
+His next job was president of baseball operations for the Chicago Cubs, who in 2016 won their first World Series championship in 108 years.
+After his tenure in Chicago, he joined MLB as a consultant.

 Early life

 Epstein was born to a secular Jewish family in New York City and raised in Brookline, Massachusetts.
-He attended Brookline High School (a 1991 graduate), and played baseball for the Brookline High School Warriors, but dreamed of working for the Red Sox.
+He graduated from Brookline High School in 1991, where he played baseball for the Brookline High School Warriors, but dreamed of working for the Red Sox.

 Epstein attended Yale University, where he lived at Jonathan Edwards College.
 He served as sports editor of the Yale Daily News.
-He graduated in 1995 with a degree in American Studies.
+He graduated in 1995 with a degree in American studies.
 During his time as an undergraduate, he wrote letters to several teams expressing interest in working for them.
 His letter to the Baltimore Orioles reached team executive Calvin Hill, a Yale alumnus and head of personnel, who invited him for an interview.
 Epstein interned for three consecutive summers for the Orioles.
 Eventually he was hired as the public relations assistant for the Orioles.

 Career

 San Diego Padres

 Epstein then moved with Larry Lucchino to the San Diego Padres as director of player development.
 While working for the Padres, he also studied at the University of San Diego School of Law and earned a Juris Doctor degree at Lucchino's suggestion.
 Epstein based his class selection on which professors seemed to be the most lenient with attendance policies given the Padres' often-late work hours.
-By studying law Epstein was invited to take part in high-level negotiations and discussions by then-GM Kevin Towers since few in the Padres' small operations division had a legal background to understand contract language.
-Epstein worked his way up to become the team's Director of Baseball Operations.
+By studying law, Epstein was invited to take part in high-level negotiations and discussions by then-GM Kevin Towers since few in the Padres' small operations division had a legal background to understand contract language.
+He worked his way up to become the team's director of baseball operations.